 DuVernay explains it thus, "If you say Hello Mr. Theater can you book me

 in?
-Mr. Theater responds, No, of co
+Mr. Theater responds, No, of course

 not black filmmaker go away".
 But four walling is just buying out the